chanzuckerberg/cellxgene/docs/REST_API.md

 - API endpoint availability (eg, differential expression not available) and related limitations, including:
   - Feature enabled/disabled:
     - POST /cluster (re-clustering) supported: true, false
-    - POST /layout (re-layout) supported: true, false
+    - PUT /layout (re-layout) supported: true, false
     - POST /diffexp (differential expression calculation) available: true, false
   - Interactive compute speed hints; _approximate_ limitation on request size before it becomes non-interactive:
     - Re-clustering: if supported, this is an integer number of obs/vars at which the algorithm is non-interactive.
 Omitted if POST /cluster not supported
     - Re-layout: integer number of obs/vars at which the re-layout is non-interactive.
-Omitted if POST /layout not supported
+Omitted if PUT /layout not supported
     - Diff Exp: integer number of obs/vars at which the differential expression compute is non-interactive.
 Omitted if POST /diffexp not supported
 - Human readable information:
   - Data set name / title - for display purposes.